"As for Maidenhead, the conga (which was amusing) aside, some of the oddest chants I've ever heard at a football match" ~ localboy86, Apr. 2015

 ^^^ Match action.
 Yawn.
 Two abominable kits.

 ^^^ Down the rubbish end, second half, although at least it has been covered since my last visit.
-With other results going their way, the Magpies needed to adopt the spirit of the 1988 Jamaican bobsleigh team in an attempt to reach the promised land of the Vanarama South play-offs.
+With other results going their way, the Magpies needed to adopt the spirit of the 1988 Jamaican bobsleigh team to reach the promised land of the Vanarama South play-offs.

-^^^ This 'M@rl*w with the flag' missed a blatant, two-handed push on a Maidenhead player in the Weston box, as he (Dean Inman?) was about to head a cross.
-Seconds later, the home side took the lead through a penalty kick that was awarded.
+^^^ This 'M@rl*w with the flag' missed a blatant, two-handed push on a Maidenhead player in the Weston box as he (Dean Inman?) was about to head a cross.
+Seconds later, the home side took the lead through a penalty kick that was given.

-^^^ Post-match talk, in the clubhouse, was of a great season; of how next year might be even better ("Forget the play-offs, we'll get automatic promotion!").
+^^^ Post-match talk in the clubhouse was of a great season, of how next year might be even better ("Forget the play-offs, we'll get automatic promotion!").
 But I think that many, deep down, realised this had been a golden opportunity squandered.
 Not even the appearance of a lesser spotted Maidenhead United pennant or Mike Flowers from Mike Flowers Pops could raise the spirits (many were tired and/ or sozzled, TBF).
 Soon enough - as Everton equalised in the FA Cup semi-final on TV - only the KSG remained.
 A smiling John Gregory - former manager of Wanky Wanderers, among others - arrived to present the prizes at Weston's end-of-season do.
-It was suggested that we take his taxi back into town.
+Someone suggested that we take his taxi back into town.
 We didn't, but only because ours was already on its way.

 ^^^ Winston's Fish Bar for dinner.
 Bruce's first Foster's of the day.
 Unbelievably.
 The food was OK, although expensive, and the portions were gut-busting.

-^^^ The sun was setting, and the temperature was falling fast as we headed to 'Port & Stilton' night at the Criterion.
-Bruce and Alan from the Hangover were stopped, with the pub in sight, by a gentleman heading in the opposite direction.
-"Are you from Maidenhead?" he inquired.
-It transpired that we were in conversation with Digby, currently resident in North Cornwall but previously of Cox Green, Maidenhead.
-He had been at the game and is apparently a regular reader of - and sporadic contributor to - the MUFC Ltd forum.
+^^^ The sun was setting, and the temperature dropped quickly as we headed to 'Port & Stilton' night at the Criterion.
+Bruce and Alan from the Hangover were stopped with the pub in sight by a gentleman heading in the opposite direction.
+"Are you from Maidenhead?" he inquired before introducing himself as Digby, currently resident in North Cornwall but previously of Cox Green, Maidenhead.
+He had been at the game and is a regular reader of - and sporadic contributor to - the MUFC Ltd forum.
 He had heard of Murdo.
 Unsurprisingly.
 "I thought Drax did well on a limited budget," said Digby.
 We stifled laughter and wished him a safe onward journey.

 ^^^ Eye-catching graffiti, such as this 'Gogo Yubari from Kill Bill' piece, was dotted throughout the town centre.
 Anything to do with Banky's Dismaland?
 Perhaps not.
-Anyway, this photo was taken after we'd left the Criterion.
-We were in there a while - the locals loved our fancy dress; plenty of photos requested and taken - but I was really struggling with tiredness and had to nurse a pint of shandy.
+Anyway, this photo is from after we'd left the Criterion.
+We were there a while - the locals loved our fancy dress; plenty of photos were requested and taken - but I struggled with tiredness and had to nurse a pint of shandy.
 For shame.
-It was freezing as we made our way along the front towards Vinnie's.
+It was freezing as we ventured along the front towards Vinnie's.

-^^^ Craig left for the hotel, but our number remained four as his place was seamlessly taken by Tash.
-Originally from Knowle, Bristol, she had apparently been stood up by a friend and asked if she could join us.
+^^^ Craig left for the hotel.
+However, four remained, with Tash having seamlessly taken his place.
+Originally from Knowle, Bristol, a friend had allegedly stood her up, so she asked if she could join us.
 To reply, we'd have had to have been able to get a word in edgeways!
-Tash is not backward in coming forwards; the type of girl who will repeatedly grab you by the b*ll*cks if you don't smile.
+Tash is not backwards in coming forwards; the type of girl who will repeatedly grab you by the b*ll*cks if you don't smile.
 I smiled.
 Eventually.

 ^^^ Another top night in Vinnie's.
-The 'experienced' DJ - just about visible in the background, on the left-hand side of this photo (as Skippy is molested by an employee of Footlocker) - played vinyl records using an old school turntable; with a telephone handset, rather than headphones, to listen in.
+The elderly DJ (visible in the background, above left, as Skippy is molested by an employee of Footlocker) played vinyl records using an old-school turntable.
+With a telephone handset, rather than headphones, to listen in.
 His playlist was excellent: 'I Fought The Law', 'Alternative Ulster', 'Another Girl, Another Planet' and the like.
 We asked for 'Viva Las Vegas' to honour Sutton beating Ebbsfleet to the title; he duly obliged, and the place went berserk.
-I'm pleased that news of this gave our friends at Gandermonium a chuckle!
+I'm pleased that this gave our friends at Gandermonium a chuckle!

-^^^ The bouncer - a nice bloke, whom we christened Fat Doug - asked for this photo to be taken and for it to be immediately Bluetooth'ed to him.
+^^^ The bouncer - a lovely fella whom we christened Fat Doug - asked for this photo and for it to be immediately Bluetooth'ed to him.
 Later on, after another visit to the London Inn, a female bouncer stopped us and asked for a similar photo.
-She subsequently permitted us free entry - saving us a whopping £2 each - to her club.
+She subsequently permitted us free entry (saving us a whopping £2 each) to her club.
 Now called Ella's, but known as Eternity when Macleod (M), Scouse Mick and I were (the only ones) there back in November 2011.
 Their music was what Macleod (M) would describe as 'housey housey' - and shite housey housey at that - while the clientele was 'interesting'.
 We didn't stay to the end; Alan from the Hangover was getting a second wind - but Bruce was falling asleep - when we decided to head for the hotel at 03:15 am.

-^^^ Back at the Premier Inn, and Yosemite Sam's Macleod (C)'s face says it all.
+^^^ Back at the Premier Inn.
+Yosemite Sam's Macleod (C)'s face says it all.

 ^^^ Macleod (C) and I were up first on Sunday; we enjoyed a stroll along the beach as the others caught up with their calorie intake.
 After a round of drinks in a humongous Sports Bar on Regent Street - I had a Coke! - it was time for a leisurely walk to the station (no Supermarket Sweep, for a change, in the Tesco's opposite).

 ^^^ What about the season as a whole?
-I think Macleod (M), above, summarises well.
+I think Macleod (M) summarises things well (above).

 It was great to see - and hear - the Youth (who first came to my attention, I think, during an FA Youth Cup tie at York Road in November 2014) at both Wealdstone and Weston.
 We've had large groups at York Road before, but they have usually disbanded when full-price admission and other distractions - alcohol, jobs, the opposite sex - present themselves.
-This lot, touch wood, seem different.
-I'd love for them to come up with their own chants, as opposed to simply repeating virtually word-for-word what they hear on TV or Twitter or wherever, but that's just me.
+This lot, touch wood, seems different.
+I'd love for them to come up with their chants rather than simply repeating virtually word-for-word what they hear on TV or Twitter or wherever, but that's just me.

 Here's to next season. ('Sign a striker, Devonshire!')